publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIX/m__us_usc_t22_s2799b.md

     (b) __Acceptance of NATO assistance in eliminating direct costs of transfers__

-        In order to eliminate direct costs of facilitating transfers of defense articles under subsection (a) of this section, the United States may utilize services provided by NATO or any NATO/CFE country, including inspection, repair, or transportation services with respect to defense articles so transferred.
+        In order to eliminate direct costs of facilitating transfers of defense articles under subsection (a), the United States may utilize services provided by NATO or any NATO/CFE country, including inspection, repair, or transportation services with respect to defense articles so transferred.

     (c) __Acceptance of NATO assistance in meeting certain United States obligations__